inktrap/studyriffic/README.md

 # Valentin Todo

- - priorities
-     - finish attention feature
  - configure studies
-     - grep for TODOs

-### features

- - attention
-     - prolific attention checks
-     - unittest prolific attention checks
- - exclude
-     - feature to exclude participants
-     - test feature to exclude participants
-        - test if excluded_pids is present in settings
-        - populate excluded_pids from a file if present (append to config value)
-        - check that pass_exclusion check works
-        - check other pass_ … checks
-        -  excluded pids are a set

-### results

- - export prolific ids to csv

-### configure studies:

      - include attention checks: 2 (short studies) 3 (longer studies)
      - abort if a participant fails 2
      - change consent form to include attention checks and fails

 ### documentation:

+ - have another look at the documentation
  - describe different restrictions in detail